KtDune/vocalado/README.md

 # vocalado
-A website that allows user to record and share their audio with others
+A website that allows user to record and share their voice with others.